nghminh2002/csci318-part-b/README.md

   ]
 }
 ```
-A new order` has been added
+A new order has been added

 Check if a new order is added into created orders list of the customer with `ID = 2`
 ```shell
 curl -X GET http://localhost:8080/customer/2/order-history
 ```
-now returns
+now may return
 ```json
 {
   "customerId": 2,